-Ste Action
+Ste Action p

-p

-1 On the 'Information Items Conveyed' dialog, click on the Add button.

-The 'Select Classifier' dialog displays.
-2 Browse or search for the required Information Item or classifier element or elements and select them as required.
-If you do not want to retain a selected item on the 'Select Classifier' dialog, press Ctrl and click on the item.
-3 Click on the OK button to return to the 'Information Items Conveyed' dialog.
-Each information item you have selected is listed on a separate line in the dialog.
-4 If you do not want to retain a selected item on this dialog, click on it and click on the Remove button.
-Click on the OK button to close the dialog and to show the selected information item element names on the Information Flow connector label.
-If appropriate, you can now realize the information items conveyed in this Information Flow.
+- On the 'Information Items Conveyed' dialog, click on the Add button. - The 'Select Classifier' dialog displays. - 2 Browse or search for the required Information Item or classifier element or elements and select them as required. - If you do not want to retain a selected item on the 'Select Classifier' dialog, press Ctrl and click on the item. - Click on the OK button to return to the 'Information Items Conveyed' dialog. - Each information item you have selected is listed on a separate line in the dialog. - If you do not want to retain a selected item on this dialog, click on it and click on the Remove button.